ErpNetDocs/tech/modules/logistics/inventory/inventory-control/receive.md

 If you tap on a product from the **Ordered** tab, you'll be shown further information about it here.

-This includes revealing its unique ID, barcode and GTIN, if present, as well as how many instances of it will be executed.
+This includes revealing its unique code, barcode and GTIN, if present, as well as how many instances of it will be executed.

 If more lots are present, the **ordered-executed** ratio is distributed based on the **FEFO** (first expire - first out) principle.